-The following criteria will be taken into account, all of them amounting to 15 points:
+The following criteria will be taken into account, all of them amounting to 25 points:

-- The student shows s/he has understood the concepts dealt with in class: up to 4 points - The student shows capacity to interpret ideas explained in class and is able to apply them to the chosen literary work / aesthetic approach: up to 3 points - The student can describe the literary work / aesthetic approach and its relevance in a clear and coherent way: up to 3 points
+- The student shows s/he has understood the concepts dealt with in class: up to 5 points - The student shows capacity to interpret ideas explained in class and is able to apply them to the chosen literary work / aesthetic approach: up to 5 points - The student can describe the literary work / aesthetic approach and its relevance in a clear and coherent way: up to 5 points - The student is able to make judgements about the qualities of the literary work of his / her choice: up to 5 points

-- The student is able to make judgements about the qualities of the literary work of his / her choice: up to 3 points - The student can express him/herself fluidly without excessive hesitation, without the need to read from a text, and with an acceptable command of grammar and vocabulary: up to 3 points
+• The student can express him/herself fluidly without excessive hesitation, without the need to read from a text, and with an acceptable command of grammar and vocabulary: up to 5 points

-• Essay: Theory in Practice - 15 points
+• Essay: Theory in Practice - 25 points

 Students are required to write an essay on the following topic: "A Personal Approach to The Nature and Evolution of the Concept of Aesthetics."
 This essay, which should be based on the material read and analysed during part 4 of the course, is intended to evaluate the students' comprehension of the prescribed texts, their creativity and their ability to articulate and synthesise ideas.
 At the same time, the essay is intended at familiarising students with research tools and methods while assessing their ability to articulate and synthesise ideas in academic English.
+Students are required to have worked on the essay previously with the help of the teacher through tutorials.